 “Healthy” whole grains: What the evidence really shows

-Do whole grains, however, really live up to their reputation as a superfood?
-Let’s take a closer look at the very weak scientific evidence behind the claims made about their benefits.
-Then you can decide whether you need a daily dose of grains in your diet or not.
+Do whole grains live up to their reputation as a superfood?
+Let’s take a closer look at the scientific evidence behind the claims made about their benefits.
+Then you can decide whether or not you need a daily dose of grains in your diet.

 First, what are whole grains?